-For many years David played regular tennis in Rathgar Tennis Club, enjoys cycle touring with the WW Cycling Club, and hillwalks regularly, but his abiding passion is sea kayaking.
+For many years David played regular tennis in Rathgar Tennis Club, enjoys cycle touring with the WW Cycling Club, and hillwalks regularly, but currently his abiding passion is sea kayaking.
 When younger he was a competent climber and has many first ascents of Irish rock routes to his credit, besides at least nine first ascents of Arctic peaks in Greenland, as well as in Spitzbergen in the Svalbard group.
 He is the author of Oileáin, the definitive work on Irish islands www.oileain.org first published by Pesda Press in June 2004.
 The publication of "Oileáin a Dó" was launched in Dublin on 7th March 2014 under ISBN 978-1-906095-37-6.

 Aras an Uachtaran and Buckingham Palace jointly announced on 10th April 2014 that President Michael D. Higgins presented a signed copy of "Oileáin a Dó" to H.R.H. the Prince of Wales on behalf of the Irish people during a state visit to London.

-On 27th June 2014 (in scarlet robe on left in photograph) David was awarded the Diploma in Notarial Law and Practice Dip.Not.L. by the Dean of the Faculty Jim Sexton in the presence of the Chief Justice Susan Denham.
+On 27th June 2014 David was awarded the Diploma in Notarial Law and Practice Dip.Not.L. by the then Dean of the Faculty Jim Sexton in the presence of the Chief Justice Susan Denham.